DismonLA/YoloV8_Speed_detection/README.md

 # YoloV8_Speed_detection
-This project is my undergraduate thesis dedicated to vehicle speed detection using YOLOv8 and computer vision techniques.
-The system is designed to process video recordings, detect vehicles and calculate their speed based on the analysis of the frames obtained from the video recorder of the driving car.
+This project is my bachelor's thesis, dedicated to the determination of car speed using YOLOv8 and computer vision methods.
+The system is designed to process video recordings, detect road infrastructure elements and calculate a moving car's speed based on frame-by-frame data analysis from a video recorder camera.

 Technologies used:
 Python